Towards the simulation of higher-order quantum resources: a general type-theoretic approach: Introduction

-We propose a theoretical framework that addresses both of the aforementioned desiderata: all possible levels of the hierarchy are included, and they are all unified in the sense that we can consider all ways of combining, simulating, and interconverting objects from arbitrary levels.
-The term of art for ``level'' is \DefnFont{order}, and so this is all to say that our formalism addresses the full scope of what is known as higher-order quantum theory.
+We propose a theoretical framework that addresses both of the aforementioned desiderata: all possible orders of the hierarchy are included, and they are all unified in the sense that we can consider all ways of combining, simulating, and interconverting objects from arbitrary orders.
+This is all to say that our formalism addresses the full scope of what is known as higher-order quantum theory.

 Our framework is partly modeled on the one discussed in \cite{perinottiCausalStructuresClassification2017,bisioTheoreticalFrameworkHigherorder2019, apadulaNosignallingConstrainsQuantum2024} (see \cite{kissingerCategoricalSemanticsCausal2019,simmonsHigherOrderCausalTheories2022b,Simmonslogic,HeffordWilson,WilsonPhD,wilson2022freepolycategoriesunitarysupermaps,WilsonCausal,Supermapslocality} for related approaches).
 Like theirs, it addresses higher-order quantum theory for finite-dimensional systems, and it identifies and differentiates the different kinds of higher-order transformation with the aid of a simple type system.
 However, we introduce a novel algebraic method for describing the parallel application of two higher-order maps of any arbitrary orders.
 As a further technical point, we opt against using the Choi representation to define higher-order quantum objects.
 One advantage of this is that we avoid the ambiguities of which systems to associate with different entries of a concrete Choi matrix, as highlighted in \cite{zanoniChoidefinedResourceTheories2025}.